Property

 Practical Ideas for Designing a Bright, Open, and Airy Home

-Home design and styling trends come and go, but there is one look or concept in particular that seems like it’s here to stay.
+Home design and styling trends come and go, but one look or concept, in particular, seems to be here to stay.
 It’s the open and airy home concept, which has been making the rounds on platforms like Pinterest and Instagram for the past few years.

 Airy Home

 And with good reason: This home design naturally allows for sustainability.
 Its open nature will enable homeowners to mix it up every few years because closed areas and barriers do not restrict it.
-If you want your home to feel airy, open, and light, here are some design and styling tips to keep in mind.
+If you want your home to feel airy, open, and light, here are some design and styling tips to remember.

 Choose a suitable canvas.

-When taking a gander at houses for sale, make sure to prioritize properties that have plenty of windows—or at least ones that have potential.
-If your property is devoid of big windows, you can say goodbye to your open and bright home.
+When taking a gander at houses for sale, prioritize properties with plenty of windows—or at least ones with potential.
+If your property lacks big windows, you can say goodbye to your open and bright home.
 Look for homes with walls you can see yourself knocking down to help add some light and warmth—having a house that allows for a lot of natural light is already half the battle.

 Paint color is everything.

-Here’s one common misconception we need to get out of the way: Not everything in your house has to be white for it to feel more open and spacious.
+Here’s one common misconception we need to get out of the way: Not everything in your house has to be white to feel more open and spacious.
 This is why you must choose a paint color that opens up your space, like muted gray and ice blues.
 A warm white with an eggshell finish can also be an excellent option for a light bounce off the walls.
-However, you need to ensure that the colors you do choose are cool and light to the eyes.
+However, you must ensure that the colors you choose are cool and soft to the eyes.

 Ditch the drapes

-This may seem like obvious advice, but you’d be surprised by how many homeowners just can’t let go of curtains and drapes, hefty ones.
-Don’t cover up the windows if you truly want your home to appear open, bright, and big.
-Remove any piece of furniture that might obstruct the light, and if you must use curtains, opt for white, sheer ones that let the light in.
+This may seem like obvious advice, but you’d be surprised by how many homeowners just can’t let go of hefty curtains and drapes.
+Don’t cover up the windows if you want your home to appear open, bright, and big.
+Remove any furniture that might obstruct the light, and if you must use curtains, opt for white, sheer ones that let the sunlight in.
 If you’re worried about privacy, choose custom window treatments that allow you to change privacy linings and those with motorized intelligent shades.

 Be strategic with the furniture.